Redant136/Cookbook/Cookies - Williams Sonoma/Cookies - Williams Sonoma.md

 3. Sift the flour and salt together onto a sheet of waxed paper.
 Gradually add the flour mixture to the butter mixture and mix on low speed or stir with a wooden spoon until just blended.
 4. Using floured fingertips, press the dough evenly into the pan.
 Sprinkle evenly with the 1 tablespoon granulated sugar.
 5. Bake the shortbread until the edges are golden, about 1 hour.
 Remove the pan from the oven and immediately use a thin sharp knife to cut the shortbread into strips 3 inches by 1 inch.
 Use a toothpick or the tines of a fork to decorate the shortbread with a pattern of dots.
 Let the strips cook in the pan on a wire rack for 30 minutes before transferring them to the rack to cool completely.
+### Madeleines
+2 Douzens
+p.
+21
+#### Ingredients
+- 1 1/4 cups cake flour
+- 1/4 teaspoon baking powder
+- 1/4 teaspoon salt
+- 2 large eggs
+- 2 large egg yolks
+- 3/4 cups sugar
+- 1 teaspoon vanilla extract
+- Grated zest of 1/2 lemon
+- 1/2 cup unsalted butter, melted and cooled
+#### Instructions
+1. Preheat the oven to 375F.
+Generously brush a standard 12 mold madeleine pan with melted butter and lightly dust with flour, tapping out any excess.
+(If using a nonstick pan, there is no need to dust it with flour, but brushing with butter will add flavor).
+2. Sift the flour, baking powder and salt together into a bowl.
+Set the dry ingredients aside.
+3. In a large bowl, using an electric mixer on medium-high speed, beat the whole eggs, egg yolks and sugar until light and fluffy.
+Add the vanilla and lemon zest and beat until well combined.
+4. Using a rubber spatula, fold the flour mixture into the egg mixture until blended.
+Add the melted butter and fold until well combined.
+5. Drop the batter by heaping tablespoonfuls into the madeleine molds.
+Fill each mold three-fourth full.
+Bake until golden brown and springy to the touch.
+About 15 minutes.
+6. Immediately invert the pan onto a wire rack.
+If necessary, use a knife to pry the cookies gently from the pan.
+Let the cookies cool completely on the rack.
+Wipe out the pan, let cool, brush with the melted butter, dust with flour and repeat with the remaining batter.
 ## Cookies
 ### Black and white cookies
 p.
 34